zhou-lab/labwiki/HPC.md

 For more see [video tutorial](https://www.youtube.com/watch?v=HomIzLB-HBc)

-## Submission Script
+## Submission Script from Scratch

-Most cases you can use `pbsgen` for auto-generated submission script.
+Most cases you can use `pbsgen` and `qsubi`, `qsub1-24` for auto-generated submission script (see above).
 But more details of the submission script can be found at
 [https://wiki.chop.edu/display/RISUD/Grid+Engine](https://wiki.chop.edu/display/RISUD/Grid+Engine).
 The job specs can be placed either on the command line at the head of the script.
 There is no time limit.

 ```